pheonixfirewingz/LunaLuxEngine/README.md

 you may use our code in your projects but clear public credit must be given

-Note: if someone contributes to the engine out side of Echo-Studios© throught pull request there code will be under the MIT licence
+Note: if someone contributes to the engine out side of Echo-Studios© throught pull request their code will be under the MIT licence

 #Contribution rules
 ----------------------------------------------------------------------------------------------